cgrates/cgrates/docs/intro.rst

 Introduction
 ============
-CGRates is a very fast and easy scalable rating engine targeted especially for telecom providers.
+CGRateS is a very fast and easy scalable rating engine targeted especially for telecom providers.

 It is written in go (http://golang.net) and accessible from any language via JSON RPC.
 The code is well documented (go doc compliant API docs) and heavily tested.